medic/cht-docs/content/en/core/overview/test-data-generator.md

 linkTitle: "Test Data Generator"
 weight: 2
 description: >
-  This tool is intended for application builders or CHT developer contributors that have knowledge about the design of docs from the CHT's CouchDB.
-Design the test data that fit your project hierarchy and reports.
+  This tool is intended for application builders or CHT developer contributors that have knowledge on the design of docs from the CHT's CouchDB.
+Design the test data that fits your project hierarchy and reports.
 The tool will generate CouchDB docs and push them into your CHT test instance.
 ---

 # Test Data Generator for CHT Test Instances

+{{% alert title="Warning" %}}
-> ⚠ WARNING!
-It is not recommended to use this tool to push data into production instances. ⚠
+It is not recommended to use this tool to push data into production instances.
+{{% /alert %}}

 This tool is intended for application builders or CHT developer contributors that have knowledge about the design of docs from the CHT's CouchDB.